open-mmlab/mmpose/docs/en/migration.md

 - loss()

-Specifically, the `predict()` should return the result in the input image space, so you should call `self.decode()`, which we have implemented in `BaseHead`, to decode the output.
-It will call the `decoder` provided by the codec to perform the decoding process.
+Specifically, `predict()` method needs to return pose predictions in the image space, which is obtained from the model output though the decoding function provided by the codec.
+We implement this process in `BaseHead.decode()`.

 On the other hand, we will perform test-time augmentation(TTA) in `predict()`.